cawfree/create-react-native-dapp/README.md

 - 🚀 **Bootstrapped by Expo.**
   - Easily take advantage of Expo's high quality, well-supported and well-documented library architecture.
   - Supports Android, iOS and the Web.
-- 🍫 **Served with Hardhat or Ganache.**
+- 👷 **Served with Hardhat.**
-  - Your generated app comes with a simple example contract which you can deploy and interact with directly.
+  - Your generated app comes with a simple example contract which you can deploy, test and interact with directly.
-  - You can also opt out of either framework to use a bare-bones [Infura](https://infura.io) example.
 - 🏗️ **It's typed, and pretty.**
   - It comes pre-configured with TypeScript to help write applications that _scale_.
   - It's integrated with [**prettier**](https://prettier.io/) and [**husky**](https://github.com/typicode/husky) to ensure coding standards are enforced right from the beginning.